monoira/.dotfiles/README.md

 METHOD SPECIFIC REQUIREMENTS:

-Must have ssh key and be signed in to Github with it since this uses git clone with ssh
+- Must have ssh key and be signed in to Github with it since this script uses git clone with ssh

 ```bash
 wget -qO- https://raw.githubusercontent.com/monoira/.dotfiles/main/start.sh | bash